polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 ---
-title: Expressions, Hyperlambda slots, and Nodes
+title: Expressions, slots, and nodes in Hyperlambda
 description: In this article you will learn the three most fundamental building blocks of Hyperlambda, being expressions, Hyperlambda's syntax, and how these relate to Hyperlambda's C# code, more specifically Magic's Node class.
 ---

-# Expressions, slots, and nodes
+# Expressions, slots, and nodes in Hyperlambda

-In this tutorial we will cover the following parts of Magic and Hyperlambda.
+This tutorial covers the following parts of Magic and Hyperlambda.

 * Hyperlambda's syntax
 * How Hyperlambda relates to C# and the Node class
-* How expressions allows you to reference nodes and create _"variables"_ in Hyperlambda
+* How expressions allows you to reference nodes
+* How to modify your lambda objects during execution
 * Creating slots from C#

-Fundamentally Hyperlambda is just a Turing complete text representation of a tree structure, the same way XML, YAML, and JSON is.
-Hyperlambda's syntax though is much simpler, easier to read, and more easily parsed than any of the alternatives, including YAML.
+Fundamentally Hyperlambda is just a text representation of a tree structure, the same way XML, YAML, and JSON is.
+Hyperlambda's syntax is much simpler though, easier to read, and more easily parsed than any of the alternatives, including YAML.
 To illustrate this let us look at some example Hyperlambda.